Real Estate Digital Marketing: 6 Tips for Using Online Marketing for Realtors

 Twitter is a great way that you can share or publish interesting content and resources for prospective homebuyers.
 If you have a long-term relationship with a client looking to buy a home, you might suggest that they follow you on Twitter to see the content you are sharing.

 Facebook is a great way that you can not only be found by those looking for a Realtor, but also a method by which interested buyers can contact you.
 If you create a Facebook Page and allow fans to message you, you might receive a few questions or comments about your listings.
 Facebook also gives you a platform from which you can share interesting content, or post photos of open houses that you are hosting.

-You might even consider using Pinterest as part of a social media marketing plan.
+You might even consider using Pinterest as part of your online real estate marketing plan.
 You can upload new pins of houses that you are selling, showing off both the interior and exterior of each home as you see fit.
 This could be a good way to encourage local homebuyers – or future homebuyers – to follow your board so they can keep an eye out for homes in their area.
 You can also pin related content that clients may find useful, like home decorating trends or how-tos from blogs on gardening, landscape, electrical DIYs, and so on.

 One important way that you can get your name “out there” is by being active online.
 By commenting regularly to relevant blogs or forums, or by even contributing content to these same sources, you could become known as an expert in your field – which will further encourage potential clients to reach out to you when they are in the market to buy a home.

 If you are already reading blogs on subjects like real estate, home selling or buying, or exterior and interior decorating, this may be a no-brainer for you!
 Try to leave comments on blog posts when you have something to say – not just to advertise your business.
 You can also comment in forums where you find people discussing a subject you are knowledgeable about.
 Sites like Quora.com are great for finding and answering questions about homes and Realtors.